 Stable Home Pricing

-Unlike many parts of the country following the housing market collapse in 2008, homes pricing in Dallas has continued to stay the course.
+Unlike many parts of the country following the housing market collapse in 2008, home pricing in Dallas has continued to stay the course.
 Most homes in the many suburbs in the Dallas area run anywhere from $100,000 to $250,000 on average.
-The medium sales price on a single-family home remains around the $135,000 range – the second lowest in the 20 largest US metro areas ($176,900 is the National Average).
+The median sales price on a single-family home remains around the $135,000 range – the second lowest in the 20 largest US metro areas ($176,900 is the National Average).
 And if you’re looking to rent, the further you are from the downtown area, the more economical the rent is.

 Global Economic Powerhouse